patcadelina/prometheus-wiki/HOWTO-cut-a-new-release.md

 Signed tag with a GPG key is appreciated, so if you have added a GPG key to your Github account using the following [procedure](https://help.github.com/articles/generating-a-gpg-key/), you can replace the `-a` flag by `-s` flag of the `git tag` command to sign it with your key.

 Once a tag is created, the release process through CircleCI will be triggered for this tag.
 You must create a Github Release using the UI for this tag otherwise CircleCI will not be able to upload tarballs for this tag. __Also, you must create the Github Release using a Github user that has granted access rights to CircleCI.__ If you did not or cannot grant those rights to your personal account, you can log in as `prombot` in an anonymous browser tab.
+(This will, however, prevent verified releases signed with your GPG key.
+For verified releases, the signing identity must be the same as the one creating the release.)

 Go to the releases page of the project, click on the _Draft a new release_ button and select the tag you just pushed.
 The title of the release is formatted `x.y.z / YYYY-MM-DD`.
 Add the relevant part of `CHANGELOG.md` as description.